Athish06/unbound_backend/README.md

 Architecture: The 3-Layer Defense System
----
-### 1. Layer 1 — “The Constitution” (Admin Rule Engine)
+1. Layer 1 — “The Constitution” (Admin Rule Engine)

-Fastest.
-Deterministic.
-Absolute.

-This layer uses strict Regex rule enforcement defined by administrators.
+This is the first and fastest layer.
+It uses strict Regular Expression (Regex) rules defined by administrators.

-How it works
+How It Works

-Uses Python re + SQLModel (PostgreSQL).
+Implemented using Python re and SQLModel with PostgreSQL.

-Matches incoming commands against Allow or Block rules.
+Matches incoming commands against stored Allow or Block patterns.

-Instant (<1ms) response time.
+Executes in under 1 millisecond.

 Behavior

-If matched with a Block rule → Command instantly rejected.
+If a command matches a Block rule, it is rejected immediately.

-If matched with an Allow rule → Command moves to Layer 2 for verification.
+If a command matches an Allow rule, it is forwarded to Layer 2 for verification.

-Prevents accidental over-permissive rules (like .*).
+Prevents accidental over-permissive rules such as .*.

-### 2. Layer 2 — “The Watchdog” (Token Risk Scoring Engine)
+2. Layer 2 — “The Watchdog” (Token Risk Scoring Engine)

-Semantic.
-Fast.
-Analytical.

-Commands are tokenized using shlex to understand intent rather than raw text.
+This layer performs semantic analysis by tokenizing commands using shlex to understand structure and intent.

 Risk Scoring Logic

-Each command receives a risk score:
+Each command is scored based on the following components:

 Component	Example	Points
 Binary Risk	ls = 0, python = 50, mkfs = 100	+0 to +100